Villas in Jamaica FAQs

 The local taxi's in Jamaica are very expensive so VillasInJamaica.com offers several options for transportation while in Jamaica.

 Round trip aiport transfers vary in price depending on how many people require the service and the location of your villa in Jamaica.
 Car rentals rates are subject to GCT tax, insurance, and liability deposits, but this is included in transfers and weekly van & driver services.
 Please remember that in Jamaica you must drive on the left.

-The local taxi's are expensve in Jamaica, so we highly recomment our weekly Van & Driver service and think this is a great value, and hassle free, option.
-We have been using the same company for over 28 years and many of our repeat clients will request the drivers they had on their last villa vacation!
+The local taxi's are expensive in Jamaica, so we highly recommend our weekly Van & Driver service and think this is a great value, hassle free, and a great option.
+We have been using the same company for over 35 years and many of our repeat clients will request the drivers they had on their last villa vacation!
 There are three sizes on the vans - please see below: